14 Reference Questions to Ask a Tenant’s Previous Landlord

 • Timely?

 A great tenant will be sure to let you know of any maintenance issues as they arise.
-They’ll keep you apprised of their intentions to renew, and they’ll be accommodating when you’d like to visit the property.
-Be sure to ask this of their previous landlord.
+They’ll keep you apprised of their intentions to renew and be accommodating when you’d like to visit the property.
+Be sure to ask their landlord about all of this.

 tip